Scenic Byways

 A scenic byway is considered to have roadsides or viewsheds with scenic, natural, cultural, historical, archaeological, and/or recreational value worthy of preservation, restoration, protection, and enhancement.
 Scenic highways are roads which meet the American Association of State Highway and Transportation Officials (AASHTO) guidelines for highways and are state maintained as part of the state Primary Road System.
 The Office of Local Programs coordinates the designation of roads as state Scenic Byways, or Highways.

 When the KYTC places a route on the Kentucky Scenic Byways and Highways network, the Cabinet is only designating the actual roadway and the associated declared right-of-way.
-Designation as a scenic route will not affect the level of maintenance or the agency responsible for maintenance.
+Designation as a scenic route will not affect level of maintenance or the agency responsible for maintenance.
 The ongoing responsibility and concern shall be to ensure safety and travel service on the road.

 Designation of a route as a Scenic Byway or Highway shall in no way be construed as prohibiting the Kentucky Transportation Cabinet (KYTC) from making transportation-Related improvements as deemed appropriate by the Cabinet.